 - After clicking this button, ZoomGrants will identify all applications with an Official Decision of ‘Approved’ that have yet to receive the contract.

-- Click ‘Copy Contract Text’, to copy the contract text from Program Setup and make the text viewable to those officially approved applicants that were identified as missing the contract.
+- Click ‘Copy Contract Text’, to copy the contract text template from Program Setup.
+This will make the text viewable to those officially approved applicants that were identified as missing the contract.

 Using the Contract Signatures Report

 Your Program > Data Tab > Standard Reports & Exports

 - Data Tab